qpackt/qpackt/README.md

 # Qpackt :: Website Deployment and Analytics

 Qpackt is a web server that makes life a bit easier:
-* Ability to serve multiple versions of your website (why you need this)
+* Ability to serve multiple versions of your website (why you need this: https://qpackt.com/ab-testing.html)
 * Basic, GDPR-compliant analytics
 * Auto fetch and renew SSL certificate
 * GUI configuration